marykdb/maryk/core/documentation/filters.md

 ```

 ### RegEx

-Checks if the referenced value matches with the given regular expression.
+This filter checks if the referenced value matches a specified regular expression.

 ```kotlin
 RegEx(